 - Improving security by monitoring door and window contacts, as well as motion detectors

 - Centralised logging and display of all building control processes

 - Dimming and switching with wireless or infrared user controls

-- Consumption data logging from thermal meters, water meters, gas meters and electricity meters
+- Consumption data logging from thermal, water, gas and electricity meters

 - Lighting activation/dimming based on demand, time of day, seasons and/or movement

 Even today, the physical basis for the building services as a whole already uses an Ethernet-based data network structure.
-The LEONI Kerpen GmbH has already developed a wide range of system solutions for this model.
+LEONI has already developed a wide range of system solutions for this model.
 Both industrial and office system solutions (MegaLine® and GigaLine®) can be deployed, depending on the application.